punkish/askzai/README.md

-Welcome to Zaiweb, home of Zai on the web.
+Welcome to Ask Zai, home of Zai on the web.